Jon Gosselin

-Jonathan Keith Gosselin (born April 1, 1977) is an American former television personality, previously known for his appearances with former wife Kate Gosselin and their eight children on the American reality TV show Jon & Kate Plus 8.
+Jonathan Keith "Jon" Gosselin (born April 1, 1977) is an American former television personality, previously known for his appearances with former wife Kate Gosselin and their eight children on the American reality TV show Jon & Kate Plus 8.

 Early life

 Jonathan Keith Gosselin was born and raised in Wyomissing, Pennsylvania, as the middle child in a family of three children.
 He has two brothers, Thomas and Mark.
 Gosselin's mother, Pamela Castello (née Lyum), was born and raised in Hawaii as a second-generation Korean American.
 Gosselin's father died on January 13, 2005.
 Gosselin graduated from Wyomissing High School in 1995.

 Gosselin met Kate Kreider at a company picnic on October 5, 1997.
 They married on June 12, 1999.
 On October 8, 2000, their twin daughters, Cara Nicole and Madelyn "Mady" Kate, were born.
 Initially, Gosselin was against having a third child, but he and Kate eventually decided they would try again.
 On May 10, 2004, Kate gave birth to sextuplets: sons Aaden Jonathan, Collin Thomas, and Joel Kevin, and daughters Alexis Faith, Hannah Joy, and Leah Hope.
 The sextuplets were born 10 weeks premature, which is common in cases of multiple births.